paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 votes are recorded so lazy approval checkers get slashed properly, it is crucial to also discuss the actual chain import.
 Only if we guarantee that recorded votes will also get imported on chain (on all potential chains really) we will succeed in executing slashes.
-Again approval votes prove to be our weak spot here, but also backing votes might get missed.
+Particularly we need to make sure backing votes end up on chain consistantly.
+In contrast recording and slashing lazy approval voters only needs to be likely, not certain.

 Dispute distribution will make sure all explicit dispute votes get distributed among nodes which includes current block producers (current authority set) which